-Interim payments representing the federal share of the amount of the claims paid by DHS are deposited into each LEA's Financial Accounting Information (FAI) account, managed by PDE.
+Interim payments representing the federal share of the amount of the claims paid by DHS, less the amount of associated processing fees, are deposited into each LEA's Financial Accounting Information (FAI) account, managed by PDE.
 For information on withdrawing funds from your LEA's FAI account, refer to Appendix C.